Labor Commissioner Claims

 California protects Employees who work overtime.
 You must be paid overtime compensation, with very limited exceptions, when you work more than eight hours in a day or more than forty hours in a week.
 Overtime is paid at the rate of one and one-half or double time your regular hourly rate of pay.

 An Employer who willfully fails to pay overtime compensation to an Employee will likely also owe that individual substantial monetary penalties.

-If you believe you are owed overtime compensation, please contact Anticouni & Associates.
+If you believe you are owed overtime compensation, please contact Anticouni & Ricotta.

 - Minimum Wage Issues

 Many Employers fail to pay Employees the California minimum wage.
 The 2020 wage for employers who have 26 or more employees is $13.00 and $12.00 for employers with 25 or fewer employees.

 There are substantial penalties assessed against an Employer every payday it fails to pay you California’s minimum wage.

 If you believe you are not being paid California’s minimum wage, please contact Anticouni & Ricotta.